technotarek/timeliner/README.md

 *	"timelineMinor" ==> "timeline-series"
 *	"timelineEvent" ==> "timeline-event-content"

-To resolve these changes, you can either update your markup or in most case use the new customization options introducted with v2.0.
+To resolve these changes, either update your markup and/or use the new customization options introducted with v2.0.
 For example, you could use the new "timelineSection" option to change the selector from "timeline-wrapper" back to "timelineMajor".
 Otherwise, simply replace your original timeliner javascript and css files with the 2.x versions.

 In addition, note:

-*       Each major marker tag needs a class of timeline-event
+*       Each minor marker tag needs a class of timeline-event
-*	The display:none property from the previous timelineEvent (now timeline-event-ex) element is no longer necessary
+*	The display:none property from the previous timelineEvent (now timeline-event-content) element is no longer necessary
 *	The expand/collapse element uses new and simplified markup.
 See the Usage section for details.
 *       The license has been changed from a _Creative Commons Attribution-ShareAlike 3.0 Unported License_ to a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-I will recognize the original license for version 1.x.
+The former continues to apply to version 1.x implementations.

 The 2.x changes provide an improved semantic markup.
-They also other developer to use their own markup structure.
-Where as version 1.x required the use of dl, dt, dd tags, it is now possible to use your own markup in coordination with the plugin's options.
+They also help other developers use a custom markup structure.
+Whereas version 1.x required the use of dl, dt, dd tags, it is now possible to use your own markup in coordination with the plugin's options.
 Other changes were made for the sake of consistency and to simplify future development.

 ## Requirements
 *	jQuery